 Cornelius Park & Ride

-station, utilizing a modern design that incorporates a cantilevered
+modern building shape that incorporates a cantilevered awning with

 a Masters Degree in Architecture from Harvard University’s Graduate